mklopotek/final-task-course/README.md

-It's repo for my final task on the infoShare course.
+It's repo for my final task on the infoShare course!
 --------------------------------------